Kansas City Chiefs vs. New York Giants NFL Week 8 Odds, Plays and Insights for November 1, 2021

 - So far this season Kansas City has two wins against the spread.

-- Kansas City's games this year have hit the over on four of eight set point totals (50%).
+- Kansas City's games this year have gone over the total in four out of eight opportunities (50%).

-- Kansas City is 2-2 against the spread and 3-1 overall this season when the team puts up more than 25.7 points.
+- When Kansas City scores more than 25.7 points, it is 2-2 against the spread and 3-1 overall.

-- In games that Kansas City amasses more than 368.7 yards, the team is 2-5 against the spread and 3-3 overall.
+- When Kansas City amasses over 368.7 yards, the team is 2-5 against the spread and 3-3 overall.

-- The Chiefs have turned the ball over eight more times (17 total) than the Giants have forced a turnover (9) this season.
+- This year, the Chiefs have turned the ball over 17 times, eight more than the Giants' takeaways (9).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Giants.